 In this article, we will be adding a texture to the triangle.
 This will involve adding new variables to the vertex and fragment shaders, creating and using texture objects, and learning a bit about texture units and texture coordinates.

-As with every article, we will be adding to the small library of reusable code in the tdogl namespace.
-This article introduces two new classes: tdogl::Bitmap and tdogl::Texture.
-These two new classes will allow us to load an image from a jpg, png, or bmp file into video memory, for use in the shaders.
+This article introduces two new classes to the tdogl namespace: tdogl::Bitmap and tdogl::Texture.
+These will allow us to load an image from a jpg, png, or bmp file into video memory, for use in the shaders.
 Also, the tdogl::Program class has some new methods for setting shader variables.

-Welcome to the first of a series of articles about modern OpenGL, with a focus on making games.
+Welcome to the first of a series of articles about modern OpenGL.
 All the code will be open source, and downloadable from github: https://github.com/tomdalling/opengl-series.

-By the end of this article, you will have a working OpenGL 3.2 project in Visual C++ on Windows, Xcode on OSX, and Linux.
+By the end of this article, you will have a working OpenGL 3.2 project in Visual Studio 2013 on Windows, and Xcode on OSX.
 The app will have a vertex shader, a fragment shader, and will display a single triangle using a VAO and a VBO.
 The project will use GLEW to access the OpenGL API, GLFW to handle window creation and input, and GLM for matrix/vector math.

 Yes, it is a little bit boring, but just getting a project set up correctly can be difficult, especially for beginners.
 Once this is out of the way we will get into the more interesting stuff.